Gravarty/Single-GPU-passthrough-amd-nvidia-battlemage/README.md

 # Single-GPU-Passthrough for AMD, NVIDIA and Intel Arc Battlemage GPUs

-This is a fork of ilayna's Single-GPU-Passthrough script, that worked well for AMD and NVIDIA devices but lacked support for second generation Intel Arc devices.
-For now, only the second generation of Intel Arc is supported (B580 and B570).
-The Battlemage architecture uses the newer "Xe" driver and is generally more stable when it comes to virtualisation.
-If i ever manage to passthrough my previous Arc (A380), I will update this script and thus will support the entire Arc lineup.
+This is a fork of ilayna's Single-GPU-Passthrough script, which worked well for AMD and NVIDIA devices but lacked support for second-generation Intel Arc devices.
+For now, only second-generation Intel Arc GPUs (B580 and B570) are supported.
+The Battlemage architecture uses the newer "Xe" driver, which is generally more stable for virtualization.
+If I ever manage to passthrough my previous Arc (A380), I will update this script to support the entire Arc lineup.

 This script only installs and activates the passthrough mechanism used when starting the VM.
-I removed the QEMU/Libvirt setup script, since it's out of date and there newer, better scripts available.
+I removed the QEMU/Libvirt setup script, as it is outdated, and there are newer, better scripts available.

 ### My single gpu passthrough guide, it is fully automatic, and it is as simple as it gets